Delphi Consensus: Advantages and Disadvantages

 Requires commitment if multiple rounds are required

-The Delphi method can sometimes require participants to be engaged and respond to more than one round of questionnaires, which may include many similar questions to those already answered.
+The Delphi consensus process can sometimes require participants to be engaged and respond to more than one round of questionnaires, which may include many similar questions to those already answered.
 This can cause a practical problem if participants become disengaged or stop responding, affecting the magnitude (and potentially the quality) of the results.
 Well-designed Delphi studies will consider and accommodate this challenge.

 Interpretation of study results are highly dependent on respondent expertise

-The Delphi consensus method in healthcare
+Delphi consensus in healthcare

 Are you ready to generate and publish consensus-led evidence that leads to better outcomes for patients?